 1. Tranexamic Acid (TXA):

-When skin is exposed to sunlight, it leads to the synthesis of plasmin activator, which thereby increases plasmin activity in keratinocytes.
+When skin is exposed to sunlight, it leads to the synthesis of a plasmin activator, which thereby increases plasmin activity in keratinocytes.

 TXA prevents pigmentation by interrupting the plasminogen that binds to the keratinocyte.